Dear PBD Members,

-We look forward to another good year and to your participation in PBD activities.
+We look forward to a great year and to your participation in PBD activities.
 I welcome your suggestions for activities or events – what kinds of event would you find especially meaningful?
-Please don’t hesitate to send me an email with any programming ideas you might have!
-As a result of past suggestions, this year we will be introducing a new award for Outstanding International Studies Student Research Paper.
-Stay tuned for more details.
+Please don’t hesitate to send an email to firstname.lastname@example.org with any programming ideas you might have!

 Phi Beta Delta